Carlos Manzo

 Carlos Alberto Manzo Rodríguez (9 April 1985 (Note: According to Manzo himself in an interview and his posthumous Facebook profile, he was born on 9 April 1985.
 However, the Secretariat of the Interior's Legislative Information Service (SIL) gives his birthdate as 9 May of that year, and some news stories use that date.) – 1 November 2025) was a Mexican politician known for his outspoken stance against organized crime groups in Mexico.
 In 2024, he successfully ran as an independent for the office of municipal president (mayor) of Uruapan, Michoacán.

 Manzo was the son of the founder of Uruapan's first gallery for visual artists.
 He earned a degree in political science and public administration from the Instituto Tecnológico y de Estudios Superiores de Occidente (ITESO).
 Before running for elected office, he worked as an auditor for the Mexican Social Security Institute (IMSS) in Michoacán and was involved with the youth wing of the Institutional Revolutionary Party (PRI).
+He ran as an independent candidate in the 2018 general election, competing to represent Michoacán's 9th congressional district in the Chamber of Deputies, but lost.

-He ran as an independent candidate in the 2018 general election, competing to represent Michoacán's 9th congressional district in the Chamber of Deputies.
 Three years later, he sought the same seat as a candidate of the National Regeneration Movement (Morena) and was elected for the 2021–2024 term.
 As a deputy, Manzo became known for publicly addressing reports of police misconduct in Uruapan.
 He resigned in 2024 to seek the mayoralty of Uruapan as an independent, following his departure from Morena, which had decided not to nominate him.
 He won by a landslide, securing 66 percent of the vote.
+As mayor, Manzo gained national attention after declaring a zero-tolerance stance against organized crime in the municipality and criticizing President Claudia Sheinbaum's security policies; as a result, he received comparisons with Salvadoran president Nayib Bukele and his gang crackdown strategy, although he rejected the analogy.

-As mayor, Manzo gained national attention after declaring a zero-tolerance stance against organized crime in the municipality and criticizing President Claudia Sheinbaum's security policies; as a result, he received comparisons with Salvadoran president Nayib Bukele, although he rejected the analogy.
-During the evening of 1 November 2025 – Day of the Dead in Mexico – Manzo was assassinated at a festival.
-His assassination drew widespread outrage in Uruapan and violent protests elsewhere in the state, and nationwide protests were held on 15 November.
+During the evening of 1 November 2025 – Day of the Dead in Mexico – he was shot dead at a festival and his assassination drew widespread outrage in Uruapan.
+Protests were organized in Uruapan and nationwide against the Sheinbaum administration.
+Grecia Quiroz, Manzo's wife, was later appointed as his successor vowing to carry on his stance against organized crime.